Estimated reading time: 10 minutes

 Planning your Thanksgiving dinner recipes is so you can grocery shop smarter.

-Our Thanksgiving Day side dishes are keto, made with full-fat creams, butter, and cheese.
+Our Thanksgiving Day side dishes are keto, full-fat creams, butter, and cheese.

 Butter for EVERYTHING!!
 Haha, that’s so true.